Maybe Asians All Look The Same

 The Actual “Performance”

-My (former) friend didn’t get a chance to walk her own commencement in another school, so she was very happy to have the opportunity to walk.
-She happily shake hands with the Dean, and took many professional graduation photos using my name.
-Happy for her.
+My stunt double happily shake hands with the Dean, and took many professional graduation photos using my name.

-It was fun.
 After the commencement, I had professors came to me telling me that they “saw” me on the stage, and were very proud of me.
-When i told them what actually happened, I think many of them started to feel really awkward about what they said.
+When i told them what actually happened, I think many of them started to feel really awkward and bad about what they said.
 I made sure to comfort them though.
 Afterall, prosopagnosia is much more common than people think.